-Regular daily exercise is essential for all dogs in order to provide them with the mental and physical stimulation they require.
+Regular daily exercise is essential for all dogs to provide them with the mental and physical stimulation they require.

-After talking to your dog or letting him loose in the yard, the whimpering will stop and you’ll be able to figure out what the problem was.
+After talking to your dog or letting him loose in the yard, the whimpering will stop, and you’ll be able to figure out the problem.

 Boredom can be alleviated with more frequent workouts, as is common knowledge.

 If your dog should get at least 30 minutes of exercise every day, you can treat them for having practiced with the following food products that are given below:

 Don’t forget to check the measurement instructed in the manual.
 Give them according to their age and size.